MasonProtter/Symbolics.jl/README.md

 This is a package I'm throwing together after getting inspired by the talk [Physics in Clojure](https://www.youtube.com/watch?v=7PoajCqNKpg) which was about porting scmutils to clojure. scmutils is a Scheme package with a very interesting and powerful computer algebra system.

-My intention here is to attempt to recreate the functionality of scmutils in julia using julian syntax.
+My intention with Symbolics.jl is to attempt to recreate the functionality of scmutils in julia using julian syntax.
 The package is slowly morphing into some sort of hybrid between scmutils and Mathematica.

 Currently only works on 0.7.
 To download,
 ```